DSCI-310-2024/DSCI_310_Group_9_NY-airbnb-analysis/README.md

    ```
    cd DSCI_310_Group_9_NY-airbnb-analysis
    ```
-3. Ensure your Docker enginw is running.
+3. Ensure your Docker engine is running.

 4.  **Launch the Analysis Container**: Use Docker Compose to build and run the containerized environment.
 First clear all previous analysis using `make clean`.
    ```